Remote Philippines destinations

 Seeing the rarest and least known birds of the Philippines

-Only custom tours (max 6 people) or possible extensions to main tours.
+Only custom tours (maximum 6 people) or possible extensions to main tours.
 These destinations include the more demanding bird areas of the Philippines and usually involve longer hikes and camping.
 These are ideal trips for the keen birder who wants to see more Philippine endemics.

 If you would like to create your own tour for those special, enigmatic and little known birds in the Philippines: contact Bird Guiding Philippines.
 We cover most birding destinations in the archipelago and go to places where no other tour companies will take you to get you more than 200 endemics, some of which have not even be officially described.
 More birding areas will be explored soon and will be added to the “Remote Destinations” section on this site.
 Bird Guiding Philippines offers beyond any doubt the widest coverage in birding destinations within the Philippines.
 Some of these Remote Destinations can be combined with the SHORT TOUR or the MAIN TOUR.
 Please contact us for more information about the Remote Destinations, availability and prices.